-Through the application of this approach the Sub-fund has an expected minimum 20% in Sustainable Investments.
+Through the application of this approach the Sub-fund commits to having a minimum 40% in Sustainable Investments.
 Furthermore, the Sub-fund targets an ESG rating that is better than the benchmark.

 The Sub-fund aims to have a positive tilt towards sustainable leaders with at least 50% of the Sub-fund invested in companies with best in class ESG credentials addressing global environmental and societal challenges ("Sustainable leaders").
 As a minimum, Real Estate Companies will be expected to have ESG credentials that are considered average within the region they operate to be considered for investment.